sandpiles/iyo-apero/content/blog/modelling-series/_index.md

 ---
-title: A Spoonful of Hugo
+title: A Spoonful of Models
 description: |
-  A forking fun new feature for series.
+  This is a series of blog entries on how models can be applied to ... and also to ... .
 author: Jordi Martinez Blanch
 show_post_thumbnail: false
 show_author_byline: true
 show_post_date: true

 # for series listing page layout
 layout: list-sidebar # list, list-sidebar, list-grid

 # for list-sidebar layout
 sidebar:
-  title: A Spoonful of Hugo
+  title: A Spoonful of Models
   author: Jordi Martinez Blanch
   description: |
-    A forking fun new feature for series.
+    This is a series of blog entries on how models can be applied to ... and also to ... .
     Even this sidebar offers a ton of customizations!

     Check out the _index.md file in the /blog/spoonful-series